yeswhos/COMP5200M-MSc-Project/GA based control system/README.txt

  	From the build directory run the beast executable and pass the path to the dynamic library as a prameter as follows "./apps/beast ./projects/libdemos.so"
-	When inside the program verify that you have a working build by going to "File" and then "Start simulation: Shrew" The main code for this project is in 'beast/projects/shrew.cc'
+	When inside the program verify that you have a working build by going to "File" and then "Start simulation: Shrew" The main code for this project is in 'beast/projects/shrew.cc' More information about BEAST can be found at doc folder.
-2. Demo file store the python codes for plotting.
+2. Demo folder stores the python codes for plotting.